What problems can be solved with Smart Properties?

 4. (Re)name properties

-When it’s about listing elements and properties, you may be using the name assigned when creating the IFC file… but maybe you’d like to ‘rename’ this property for presentation purposes.
+When it’s about listing elements and properties, you may be using the name assigned when creating the IFC file.
+But what if you want to ‘rename’ this property for presentation purposes?
 Let us give you an example:

-The property Is External has two original possible values: True or False.
-Listing elements and listing by True or False might confuse.
+The property Is External has two original values: True or False.
+Listing elements and listing by True or False might be confusing.
 You can use Smart Properties to ‘rename’ the value this way:

 • “IsExternal” = “true” -> EXTERNAL